cms-tau-pog/TauFW/PicoProducer/README.md

 ```
 Other options specific to your batch system can be added via `-B`.

-If you are on lxplus, you may need to define the location for your temporary VOMS proxy
+If you are on CERN's `lxplus`, you may need to define the location for your temporary VOMS proxy
 by executing the following, and adding it to the shell startup script (e.g. `.bashrc`):
 ```
 export X509_USER_PROXY=~/.x509up_u`id -u`